Did you know that bookkeeping is one of the most profitable small businesses?

-Setting up a website is not really hard.
-You can develop one yourself or hire a web developer to do it for you.
+Setting up a website is easy.
+You can create a website yourself by using my guide or hire a web developer to do it for you.

 Other charges you might incur while establishing your website include hosting and buying a domain name.

 You also need content on your website.
 You can learn all these things on your own.
-If you don’t have the time, hire a good web developer.
+If you don’t have the time, hire me to create a modern website.

 Step 5: Market your business and pitch clients

-Now that you have already established your business, it is time to market it.
+Now that you have established your business, it is time to market it.

 Your marketing goals, in the beginning, should be to create awareness about your business and have people contacting you for the same.